 - Preheat oven to 350 degree F. Spray three 9-inch round cake pans with flour-added cooking spray.
 If using dark cake pans, preheat oven to 325 degrees F.

-- Sift the already-sifted flour once more with the baking soda.
+- Sift the already-sifted flour once more with the baking soda (or just whisk it really well).
 Stir in the salt and set that aside.

 - Beat egg whites in a mixing bowl until stiff; set aside.